 Getting the right information to reach an accurate diagnosis at the earliest onset of symptoms allows your provider to offer the best treatment plan and resources to help you manage your condition.
 Currently, once symptoms are confirmed, providers use diagnostic tools such as blood or stool tests, colonoscopy, endoscopy, x-rays, and psychological tests which can be costly and uncomfortable.
 Typically these test only help rule out other diseases before reaching a definite diagnosis.
 Now, IsolateIBS-IBD™ gives your provider information at the earliest sign of symptoms that is greater than 90% accurate.

-NOTE: Initially, the IsolateMS test will not be available in the following states: California, Florida, and New York.
-IQuity will update this list as licenses are obtained.
+NOTE: At this time, the IsolateIBS-IBD test is not available in New York.
+IQuity will update this as licenses are obtained.

 Ready for Answers?